• Home |

 The 338 Lapua Mag was designed for anti-personnel use, but it has also been used against light materials, such as smaller vehicles, radars, communications equipment, and computers.
 The round is powerful enough to penetrate concrete and take out enemy combatants inside buildings.

-The military has continued to develop the 338 Lapua Mag cartridge, the gold standard for sniper rounds around the globe.
-Currently, more than 30 militaries use the round.
+The military has continued developing the 338 Lapua Mag cartridge, the gold standard for sniper rounds around the globe.
+Currently, more than 30 militaries use it.

-The max range for traditional bullets is listed at 1,640 yards (1,500 meters), and the range increases to 1,969 yards (1,800 meters) for Very Low Drag bullets.
-Standard bullets weigh 200 grains and have a muzzle velocity of 3,340 feet per second (fps), resulting in a muzzle energy of more than 4,900 foot pounds (ft-lbs).
+The max range for traditional bullets is listed at 1,640 yards.
+The range increases to 1,969 yards for Very Low Drag bullets.
+Standard bullets weigh 200 grains and have a muzzle velocity of 3,340 feet per second (fps), resulting in a muzzle energy of more than 4,900 foot-pounds (ft-lbs).

-The Lapua Scenar Very Low Drag Open-Tip Match bullet (OTM) weighs 300 grains, exits the barrel at 2,750 feet per second with a muzzle energy greater than 5,000 foot pounds, and has a ballistic coefficient of 0.736.
-Berger Bullets has discontinued production of these rounds, so you'll have to find another company, like Lapua, that makes these rounds.
+The Lapua Scenar Very Low Drag Open Tip Match (OTM) bullet weighs 300 grains, exits the barrel at 2,750 fps with a muzzle energy greater than 5,000 ft-lbs, and has a G1 ballistic coefficient of 0.736.
+Berger Bullets has discontinued production of these rounds, so you'll have to find another company, like Lapua, that makes something close to them.

-Although 250-grain bullets are the standard, 300-grain bullets are the most effective projectiles for long-range shooting applications thanks to their higher ballistic coefficient.
+Although 250 grain bullets are the standard, 300 grain bullets are the most effective projectiles for long-range shooting applications thanks to their higher ballistic coefficients.

-Civilian shooters are starting to recognize the .338 Lapua Magnum cartridge for its accuracy and terminal ballistics.
-It is showing up at long-range target shooting competitions more and more, and big game hunters have also begun to use this rifle cartridge on dangerous game animals.
+Increasing numbers of civilian shooters recognize the .338 Lapua Magnum cartridge for its accuracy and terminal ballistics.
+It is showing up at long-range target shooting competitions more and more.
+Hunters have also begun using the rifle cartridge on dangerous game.

-Many suspect that even after it's retired from military service, many civilian shooters will continue to use this long-range rifle cartridge for big game hunting and shooting competitions.
+Even after it's retired from military service, many civilian shooters will continue using this long-range rifle cartridge for big game hunting and shooting competitions.

 Our .338 Lapua Ammo Review